Samsar4/dotfiles/README.md

-# config-files
+# Config Files
-Configuration/Preferences from vim, zsh and tmux
+Personal configuration and preferences from vim, zsh and tmux.

+ZSH Theme: fino-time | list: https://zshthem.es/all/